UNC-Global-Storytelling/buenos-aires-2025/src/stories/en/picking-through-fire.md

   An estimated 33% of the Argentine workforce operates within what economists like Donza call the “popular economy,” where jobs diverge from traditional employment and lack labor protections.
 Cartoneros are a part of this popular economy.
 These professions grow out of survival as the labor market fails to support its citizens, he said.

-  {% pullQuote {   "quote": "At levels that are very close to the levels of subsistence, this implies issues of great exclusion and the impossibility of acquiring minimal food.",   "attribution": "Eduardo Donza",   "role": "Professor at University of Buenos Aires" } %}
+  {% pullQuote quote="At levels that are very close to the levels of subsistence, this implies issues of great exclusion and the impossibility of acquiring minimal food." attribution="Eduardo Donza" role="Professor at University of Buenos Aires" %}

   Enriques said there are other jobs in Luján, such as factories, but they require an education.
 This lack of opportunity puts those like Enriques in the 33%, but she said having control over her labor is worthwhile.